joshyork/dotfiles/README.md

 ### Run / Additional Steps

-- `rcup` - use `rcm` to symlink dotfiles to their correct locations
+- `rcup -x shell_prompt.png` - use `rcm` to symlink dotfiles to their correct locations
 - `mkdir ~/code`
   - and subfolders like `personal` and "`company`".
 This needs to be coordinated with the `includeIf` paths in `gitconfig`